JeffFessler/onair-lassi/README.md

 For further code and data:
-* Here's a link to a 160MB download that (should) contain a standalone set of files.
+* Here's a link to a 160MB `.zip` download that (should) contain a standalone set of files.
 There are `demo_XXX` files that run demos for various algorithms. https://drive.google.com/file/d/1m-swPi6jLsfoaLeGesYdSQaCmw234luq

 This folder contains OnAIR, LASSI, SOUP-DIL, and some other variations on them (like OptShrink-powered variations).
-I haven't had a chance to go through the files and rename things or separate out into per-paper code.
+We haven't gone through the files and rename things or separate out into per-paper code.
+That `.zip` file was the starting point for this repo.

 The script that runs OnAIR is called `demo_onlineDls.m` and is only for video denoising.
 We haven't had a chance to put together encapsulated scripts that use sensing matrices for MRI, for example.